 - You can always freeze them too!
 Just thaw them out and pop them in the micro for a few seconds for a warm up!

-Skinny Peanut Butter Banana Chocolate Chip Muffins are perfect for breakfast, snacking and just because they're so healthy!
-You need to give these a try today!
-Here's the recipe!
+Skinny Peanut Butter Banana Chocolate Chip Muffins are perfect for breakfast, snacking and just because, because they’re so healthy and taste awesome!
+You need to give this healthy muffin recipe a try today!
+Here’s the recipe!
 Enjoy!

 For More Healthy!